 This project is not a Council one.
 It is for everyone with an interest in Sutton.
 It is about collaborative accountability and requires humility, honesty and commitment to work.
 We are already seeing the benefits of that—our local Fire Officers are now including safeguarding and public health information in their home fire safety visits—but there is a lot more to do and it will require all partners to flex and to challenge themselves whilst keeping an eye on the prize, making Sutton a great place to live, work and play.

-Charities are struggling with the current system of public sector contracting.
-Meanwhile, recent shocks like Carillion's collapse signal that it’s time for change if we want to deliver for people and communities.
+Recent shocks like Carillion's collapse signal that it’s time for change if we want to deliver for people and communities.
 Nathan Yeowell talks through the issues at play, and explores how a place-based approach could help us find a better approach.

 ‘Place-based’ solutions gaining popularity at the moment.
 But it’s not a new idea.
 The approach has quite a history.
 NPC’s CEO Dan Corry walks through his experience and some key principles that underpin it.